agenteo/agenteo.github.com/_posts/2014-08-04-feature-flagging-portions-of-your-ruby-on-rails-application-with-engines.md

 gem 'admin_ui', path: 'engines/admin_ui'
 gem 'public_ui', path: 'engines/public_ui'
 {% endhighlight %}

+EDIT: you can group your engines and avoid listing the transitive dependencies.
+[Read more](http://teotti.com/gemfiles-hierarchy-in-ruby-on-rails-component-based-architecture/)

 So the engines are all there, and if you have a `raise 'boom'` in your `admin_ui/lib/admin_ui.rb` even when the app running mode is set to public *will* explode.
 This unrealistic example is a reminder that this is a single application.
 Hopefully your test suite will catch that raise.